 Competition today means much more than the 1984 idea of LECs, competitive IXCs and switched access charges or subcontracted dedicated access lines.
-Competition today includes competitors providing various services to residences and business customers using a mix of switched access, subcontracted dedicated access, plus colocation and bypass on the “last mile”.
+Competition today includes competitors providing various services to residences and business customers using a mix of switched access, subcontracted dedicated access, plus collocation and bypass on the last mile.

 Paying the Incumbent Local Exchange Carrier (ILEC) for tariffed services, either switched access or dedicated lines, to connect the last mile from a competitive carrier's Point of Presence (POP) to the competitive carrier's customer started to become widespread in 1984.

 Subsequent legislation and regulatory decisions unbundled the ILEC's physical access network from the ILEC's services provided on that network.
 This enabled competitive carriers to lease just the ILEC's physical cabling to the customer instead of paying for a tariffed service.
 If the ILEC is providing copper wires without electricity on them, i.e. not attached to a CO switch line card, this is called a dry circuit.
 A fiber not attached to a line card is called dark fiber.